 We are completely exhausted upon our return but feeling a sense of accomplishment and still in a daze knowing that we just completed one of the most iconic hiking trails in the world.
 According to the information pamphlet, a note found in the 1868 Yosemite guidebook stated; “the summit of Half Dome will never be trodden by human foot.”

 A point of interest that you cannot miss!
 An overlook of a superior view of Yosemite Valley, Half Dome, and Yosemite’s high country.
 This viewpoint is a must see spot to capture some of your most mind-blowing photos.
 However, if you arrive here in late morning the wait to get into the parking lot can be hours.
 We found that Washburn Point, just south of Glacier Point, offers spectacular view points especially those for Vernal and Nevada Falls.

-There are several areas we have yet to explore within Yosemite National Park.
-One of these places is the Hetch Hetchy Trail.
+There are several areas we have yet to explore in Yosemite.
+If you are looking for more hiking Yosemite National Park surrounding areas, then you might want to check out the Hetch Hetchy Trail.
 My gal pal from Where Gals Wander shares her journey through this interesting trail on one of her adventures in Yosemite.
 I can’t wait to go back!
 As I continue to return to reality after hiking Half Dome in Yosemite National Park, I am still in a bit of bewilderment.
 I can’t believe I hiked a trail and climbed to a place that only a set number of people have been.
 This is one extraordinary feeling and one I will never forget.

 Park Information and Details

 Yosemite National Park

 Phone: (209) 372-0200

 - Glacier Point / Wawona / Mariposa Grove